 Scientific advisors and collaborators

-In order to strengthen Alligator’s research programs, the company collaborates with leading experts within relevant fields of research.
-Alligator currently works with the following partners and scientific advisors:
+In order to strengthen Alligator's research and development programs, the company collaborates with leading experts in clinical development of novel immunotherapy drugs.
+Alligator currently works with the following scientific advisors:

 Professor Ignacio Melero